t-keazirian/My-NYT-Books-App/README.md

 npm i
 ```

-4. For the sake of this coding challenge, I have created a `.env.example` file that you can easily copy and then paste my API keys to your convenience
+4. For your convenience, I have created a `.env.example` file that you can easily copy, and then paste my API keys in the file.

-5. Copy the `.env.example file
+5. Copy the `.env.example` file

 ```shell
 cp .env.example .env